semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 ## Working with organizations

-This group of `sem` commands for working with organizations includes the `sem connect` and `sem context` commands.
+This group of `sem` commands for working with organizations contains the `sem connect` and `sem context` commands.

 ### sem connect